Certificate valid for

 In order to ensure the interaction between the learners and the tutor is spread evenly and effectively, the maximum number of learners allowed on a course is six.

-Successful learners will be awarded an Essential Site Working at Height Rescue Training certificate and ID Card valid for 3 years.
+Successful learners will be awarded an Essential Site Skills Working at Height Rescue certificate valid for 3 years.
 (Refresher recommended once a year).

 Maintenance of Competence training (MOC) should take place with rescue personnel every 3 months or before to ensure they remain familiar with the equipment and processes; this is in addition to an advised annual refresher.
 ESS can offer a variety of rescue course packages and/or refreshers to suit your needs.